Maleyka-gh/Maleyka-gh/README.md

 ### Hi, I'm  Maleyka! 👋

 I am building my portfolio on GitHub.
 It is in progress...
+I'm excited to share that all code for the projects I have worked on, including my Master's thesis, will soon be accessible here, complete with Readme files to guide you through each one.

 #### 👤About Me
 I earned my master's degree from Cologne University of Applied Sciences in Germany, with a focus on Data Science.